-In this presentation, the Company's forward looking statements include statements about its expectations regarding patient enrollment and retention in its second Phase 3 trial (GATHER2) of Zimura in geographic atrophy secondary to AMD and to use its completed clinical trial of Zimura for the treatment of geographic atrophy secondary to AMD (GATHER1) as a Phase 3 trial, its development and regulatory strategy for Zimura and its other product candidates, including additional indications that the Company may pursue for the development of Zimura, the Company's hypotheses regarding complement inhibition and HtrA1 inhibition as potential mechanisms of action for the treatment of retinal diseases, the implementation of its business and hiring plan, the projected use of cash and cash balances, the timing, progress and results of clinical trials and other research and development activities, including regulatory submissions, the clinical meaningfulness of clinical trial results, the potential utility of its product candidates, estimates regarding the number of patients affected by the diseases and indications the Company's product candidates are intended to treat and statements regarding the potential for the Company's business development strategy.
+In this presentation, the Company's forward looking statements include statements about its expectations regarding patient enrollment and retention in its second Phase 3 trial (GATHER2) of Zimura in geographic atrophy secondary to AMD and use of its completed clinical trial of Zimura for the treatment of geographic atrophy secondary to AMD (GATHER1) as a Phase 3 trial, its development and regulatory strategy for Zimura and its other product candidates, including additional indications that the Company may pursue for the development of Zimura and IC-500, the Company's hypotheses regarding complement inhibition and HtrA1 inhibition as potential mechanisms of action for the treatment of retinal diseases, the implementation of its business and hiring plan, the projected use of cash and cash balances, the timing, progress and results of clinical trials and other research and development activities, including regulatory submissions, the clinical meaningfulness of clinical trial results, the potential utility of its product candidates, estimates regarding the number of patients affected by the diseases and indications the Company's product candidates are intended to treat and statements regarding the potential for the Company's business development strategy.

 Such forward-looking statements involve substantial risks and uncertainties that could cause the Company's research and development programs, future results, performance or achievements to differ significantly from those expressed or implied by the forward-looking statements.
-Such risks and uncertainties include, among others, those related to the progression and duration of the COVID-19 pandemic and responsive measures thereto and related effects on the Company's research and development programs, operations and financial position, the initiation and the progress of research and development programs and clinical trials, availability of data from these programs, reliance on contract development and manufacturing organizations, university collaborators and other third parties, ability to attract talent, establishment of manufacturing capabilities, expectations for regulatory matters, need for additional financing and other factors discussed in the "Risk Factors" section contained in the quarterly and annual reports that the Company files with the Securities and Exchange Commission.
+Such risks and uncertainties include, among others, those related to the progression and duration of the COVID-19 pandemic and responsive measures thereto and related effects on the Company's research and development programs, operations and financial position, the initiation and the progress of research and development programs and clinical trials, including enrollment and retention in clinical trials, availability of data from these programs, reliance on contract development and manufacturing organizations, university collaborators and other third parties, establishment of manufacturing capabilities, expectations for regulatory matters, developments from the Company's research or additional financing and other factors discussed in the "Risk Factors" section contained in the quarterly and annual reports that the Company files with the Securities and Exchange Commission.